mdn/serviceworker-cookbook/dependency-injector/README.md

 # Dependency Injection
-This recipe shows how a Service Worker can act as a dependency injector, avoiding _hard wiring_ dependencies for high level components.
+A Service Worker acting as a dependency injector, avoiding _hard wiring_ dependencies for high level components.

 ## Difficulty
 Advanced